netcinematics/ALPHABITZ_AI_GOOGLE_CAPSTONE/README.md

 > Use AI to rhyme song lyrics.

-With the help of a mentor and a professor, a tokenizer was written for a large laguage model ~ 25 years ago.
+With the inspiration of a mentor and a professor, a tokenizer was written for a large laguage model ~ 25 years ago.

 ____

 ### PROBLEMS:

 The code was the easy part.
-The much harder part was understanding a invisible "fragility" in the language.
+The much harder aspect was navigating the "fragility" of the English language.

 > It started with a fascination of "how to get 'orange' to rhyme with 'door hinge'"?

+But a paradigm shift to larger context - was a surprise.

 ____

 ### SOLUTIONS:

-As the problems cascaded out from every fragility in the English language - so too, solutions were found.
+As the problems cascaded down, from every fragility in English - so too, solutions cascaded out.

+For example:

-The first "TEXT_MECHANISM", was used to find similar sounding phonemes.
+The first "TEXT_MECHANISM" innovated, was used to find similar sounding phonemes.

-> Critically, it was called: "HARMON_IFICATION".
+> It was called: "HARMON_IFICATION".

-This capstone describes the decendents, that extended from that seminal epiphany.
+As token metadata, it was used like a 'BSE' template in the tokenizer to apply "RHYME_ABILITY".

+It is a subtle and powerful concept.

+> A rethink of language in the age_of_AI.

+____

+### LANGUAGE PATTERNS:

-Inspired by GoF DESIGN PATTERNS, for custom AI tools, called text_mechanisms:
+Inspired by (GoF) DESIGN PATTERNS, the rhyme_ability (MECH), evolved a class of custom AI tools, called text_mechanisms (or MECHZ):

 - "NAME_IFICATION"
 - "EXACT_IFICATION"
 - "CONCEPT_IFICATION"
 - "DISAMBIG_IFICATION"

+These are English words, that reference functional ability for AI.

+And decendents of "Harmon_ification".

 ____

+### EASY ANALOGY:

+Think of "MECHZ" like acronyms.

+But with enhanced text patterns.

+Also, think of "ALPHABITZ", like an extension to alphabetics - for AI.

+____

 ### INNOVATION:

-The key innovation was a crossover of computer syntax into the English language.
+> The key concept was a crossover of syntax - from computer into English.

-Inspired by computer science "snake-case", "camel-case", and "title-case" - a syntax was innovated to create TEXT_PRIMITIVES.
+Inspired by computer science "snake-case", "camel-case", and "title-case" - enhanced syntax was innovated to create TEXT_PRIMITIVES for AI prompts.

-> Used like 'BSE' templates in the tokenizer to apply "RHYME_ABILITY".

-It is a subtle and powerful concept.

-> A rethink of language in the age_of_AI.

-The rhyme_ability text, revealed a class of "extra_ability", of enhanced syntax techniques - examined in this capstone.

-That paradigm shift was a surprise.
+And this became valid, when plain English was fed into Gemini.

 ____

 ### REAL WORLD VALUE:

-With the ability to extend "Text_Mechanisms", the GOAL became:
+With the ability to extend "Text_Mechanisms", new GOALS became:

-> "extra clarity and less confusion."
+> "Extra clarity and less confusion."

-These were the mechanisms ("MECHZ"):

-- "NAME_IFICATION"
-- "EXACT_IFICATION"
-- "CONCEPT_IFICATION"
-- "DISAMBIG_IFICATION"
+Also,

+> "Index all concepts possible into single word syntax."

-These are English words, that reference functional ability in AI.
+These sub-agents are described in this capstone.

 ____